 Getting Help For Alcohol And Drug Addiction During Pregnancy

 Addiction or co-occurring disorders during pregnancy can negatively impact both mother and child.
 Getting help for these conditions can significantly reduce the potential risks and health conditions associated with substance abuse during pregnancy.

 There are several treatment facilities that offer specialized treatment programs for pregnant women looking to overcome addiction.
 These programs offer a safe and supportive environment in which the pregnant woman can address her substance use disorder.
 Many rehab centers provide customized recovery plans to meet the unique needs of each patient.

 Pregnant women who are addicted to drugs or alcohol may need to first attend a detox program before entering an inpatient treatment program.
 Depending on the severity of the addiction and the drug abused, withdrawal can be dangerous or even deadly for both mother and fetus.
 Medically supervised detox programs can oversee the withdrawal process and ensure the safety of both mother and child.

-To learn more about substance abuse throughout pregnancy, contact an Addiction Campuses’ treatment specialist today.
+To learn more about substance abuse throughout pregnancy, contact an Vertava Health’ treatment specialist today.